Banani-Rath/azure-devops-server-docs-pr/docs/server/admin/change-caching-app-tier.md

 ms.technology: tfs-admin
 ---

-# Change cache settings for an application-tier server
+# Change cache settings for an application-tier in TFS

 **TFS 2015** | **TFS 2013**